MrDeadCe11/TrashPossums/README.md

-# Rrash Possums Nft contract and website
+# Trash Possums minting dapp

 This is a work in progress for the Trash possums minting dapp. the website is made with Vue3(vite) and tailwind css.